-Finally, selectively we conducted simulation runs for peer populations larger than 100 peers.
+Finally, selectively, we conducted simulation runs for peer populations larger than 100 peers.
 Observations and conclusions presented in this section prove to be also valid when the number of peers in the system scales up.

-5. DISCUSSION
+5. CONCLUDING REMARKS

-In this work we examined playout scheduling in jitter-prone environments and "fragile" tree topologies in order to substantiate the maximum damage from using the wrong playout policy in such a setting.
-We summarize our results and make a side by side comparison between Sync and Async:
+In this work we examined playout scheduling in jitter-prone environments and "fragile" (single) tree topologies in order to substantiate the maximum damage from using the wrong playout policy in such a setting.

+Comparison: We summarize our results and make a side by side comparison between Sync and Async:

 - Sync performs consistently better than Async in terms of discontinuity and loss while both policies exhibit higher performance as heterogeneity increases and congestion level decreases. - Sync's performance is unaffected by restrictions in peer selection since it maintains high availability needing more or less only to achieve a good connection to some peer.
-Async's performance increases with randomness in peer selection since peers are forced not to diverge a lot by performing handoffs that induce loss. - Sync policy requires constant buffer size equal to $\frac{D}{T}$ .
-Async is favored by a buffer size increase. - In Sync a discontinuity period and a loss period coincide.
-This is not the case in Async where a discontinuity period maybe followed or not by loss while at the same time a loss not necessarily follows a discontinuity period. - Sync is able to satisfy a strict interactivity requirement since it maintains for each viewer a constant offset between encoding and playback times.
+Async's performance increases with randomness in peer selection since peers are forced not to diverge a lot by performing handoffs that induce loss. - Sync policy requires a constant buffer size equal to $\frac{D}{T}$.
+Async is favored by a buffer size increase.
+Though, extensive buffering increases bandwidth usage which may be undesirable. - In Sync a discontinuity period and a loss period coincide.
+This is not the case in Async where a discontinuity period maybe followed or not by loss while at the same time a loss not necessarily follows a discontinuity period.
+Thus, playback under Async is disrupted more often either due to a frame freeze or a frame skip. - In cases where Sync and Async exhibit close performance, playback under Sync exhibits more skips on the ongoing activity of few sequential frames while under Async less skips of many sequential frames. - Sync is able to satisfy a strict interactivity requirement since it maintains for each viewer a constant offset between encoding and playback times.
 On the contrary, in Async the offset fluctuates through time in an unpredictable manner. - While Sync is oblivious to the existence of past frames at each peer, Async is highly favored.
-However it is not possible to know a priori how many past frames should be kept in order Async to exhibit a high performance (close to Sync's performance) since this would require knowledge of the network conditions peers will face.
+However it is not possible to know a priori how many past frames should be kept in order for Async to exhibit a high performance (close to Sync's performance) since this would require knowledge of the network conditions peers will face.

-Although in this work we limited to single distribution trees, we believe that our observations will also carry through to mesh-like topologies.
-Measurement studies of popular P2P streaming systems supporting distribution over a mesh overlay topology like PPLIVE justify our intuition.
-PPLIVE employs an Async alike playout policy, in which peers maintain large buffers to store recently presented chunks and chunks scheduled to be played in the future while constantly exchanging "buffer maps".
+Applicability of the results to multiple-parent systems: Although in this work we limited our considerations to single distribution trees, we believe that our observations will also carry through to mesh-like topologies.
+Measurement studies of popular P2P streaming systems supporting distribution over a mesh overlay topology like PPLIVE^{25,26} justify our intuition.
+PPLIVE employs an Async-like playout policy, in which peers maintain large buffers to store recently presented chunks and chunks scheduled to be played in the future while constantly exchanging "buffer maps".
 This measurement study reports that some peers watch frames in a channel minutes behind others while at the same time large average freezing periods close to 1 min are observed.
-It seems that the adoption of the Sync policy in such a system would greatly improve its performance while it would eliminate the control overhead since availability would be high thus even a random selection of a list of parents would be sufficient.
+It seems that the adoption of the Sync policy in such a system would improve its performance while it would eliminate the control overhead since availability would be high; thus even a random selection of a list of parents would be sufficient.